FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/community/pr.md

 #### 5. Document format description

 1. The content of the article must be edited in markdown format, [click to refer to markdown syntax](https://www.runoob.com/markdown/md-tutorial.html)。
-2. (This step is not mandatory) Before submitting a PR, it is recommended to build readthedocs based on the documents of the personal repository, check whether the built documents display as expected, and attach a link to the readthedocs that describes the personal build when submitting a PR.。
+2. (This step is not mandatory) Before submitting a PR, it is recommended to build readthedocs based on the documents of the personal repository, check whether the built documents display as expected, and attach a link to the readthedocs that describes the personal build when submitting a PR。

-Click on the reference [readthedocs build method](https://www.jianshu.com/p/d1d59d0cd58c)， FISCO-BCOS-Refer to the following table for the readthedocs configuration options of the DOC:
+Click on the reference [readthedocs build method](https://www.jianshu.com/p/d1d59d0cd58c)and the readthedocs configuration options of FISCO-BCOS-DOC refer to the following table:

 | **Setting Fields**   | **Setting Results**     |
 | - | - |